tsedio/tsed/docs/getting-started.md

 <<< @/docs/snippets/configuration/bootstrap.ts

-You should have this tree directories:
+You should have this directory tree:

 ```
 .